herrbischoff/awesome-macos-command-line/README.md

 ### SSH

 #### Permanently Add Private Key Passphrase to SSH Agent
-> Prior to macOS Sierra, ssh would present a dialog asking for your passphrase and would offer the option to store it into the keychain.
+> Prior to macOS 10.12 (Sierra), ssh would present a dialog asking for your passphrase and would offer the option to store it into the keychain.
 This UI was deprecated some time ago and has been removed.
 >
-> Instead, a new UseKeychain option was introduced in macOS Sierra allowing users to specify whether they would like for the passphrase to be stored in the keychain.
-This option was enabled by default on macOS Sierra, which caused all passphrases to be stored in the keychain.
+> Instead, a new UseKeychain option was introduced in macOS 10.12 (Sierra) allowing users to specify whether they would like for the passphrase to be stored in the keychain.
+This option was enabled by default on macOS 10.12 (Sierra), which caused all passphrases to be stored in the keychain.
 >
 > This was not the intended default behavior, so this has been changed in macOS 10.12.2. ([Source](https://developer.apple.com/library/archive/technotes/tn2449/_index.html))
 ```sh